Mylinde/FreeGPT/README.md

 ## GPT 3.5, GPT 4, LLaMA 3, Mixtral, Phi-3-mini

-<strong>for using LLaMA 3, Mixtral an Phi-3-mini is a Hugging Face API key required</strong>
+<strong>for using LLaMA 3, Mixtral and Phi-3-mini is a Hugging Face API key required</strong>

 ## UI